 PRP improves skin texture and tone and regenerates collagen which helps reduce wrinkles and lines, improve skin texture around the delicate eye area, tackle blemishes, improve scarring and restore a healthy glow.

 What does PRP Therapy involve?

-During the consultation the doctor will discuss with you, your specific concern areas and your expectation and explain to you any risks that come with the treatment.
+During the consultation the doctor will discuss your specific concerns and expectations and explain to you any risks that come with the treatment.
 After a consultation with the doctor a light numbing cream will be applied to the injection site, for 30 minutes for added comfort.
 During this time a small 10ml sample of your blood will be drawn from your arm.
-This will be spun in a centrifuge to separate the platelets from the whole blood cells, creating the Platelet Rich Plasma.
+This will be spun in a centrifuge to separate the platelets from the whole blood cells, creating your own Platelet Rich Plasma.

 Once the numbing cream has taken effect your own platelet rich plasma is re-injected using a very fine, sterile needle.
 Multiple injections are required to give an over-all improvement to the area of concern.

 Some bruising, swelling and redness are common immediately following the procedure.
 Most side effects should resolve within a few days and most people feel confident enough to return to work the next day.
 The results of PRP therapy are gradually visible beginning several weeks after your first treatment, as collagen production increases.